lldap/lldap/README.md

   * Only a small, read-only subset of the LDAP protocol is supported.
 * Listens on another port for HTTP traffic.
   * The authentication API, based on JWTs, is under "/auth".
-  * The user management API is under "/api" (POST requests only).
+  * The user management API is a GraphQL API under "/api/graphql".
+The schema is defined in `schema.graphql`.
   * The static frontend files are served by this port too.

 Note that secure protocols (LDAPS, HTTPS) are currently not supported.
 This can